-The much-lauded cleanup system deployed to the Great Pacific Garbage Patch to collect plastic waste is returning to port in Hawaii earlier than planned after experiencing a bit of a problem.
-Just a few months after being launched, the passive floating system is catching plastic like it's supposed to, but an 18-meter end section has broken apart from the rest of the system.
+The second deployment was a quieter affair than the first, when the much-lauded cleanup system began trolling the Great Pacific Garbage Patch to collect plastic waste, but it was forced to return to port in Hawaii much earlier than planned.
+Just a few months after being launched, the passive floating system was catching plastic, but it wasn't necessarily retaining it and an 18-meter end section had broken away from the main frame.

-Developed from a concept by Boyan Slat, the system was created by Ocean Cleanup, a Netherlands-based group that Slat leads.
-Dubbed 001 or Wilson, it consists of a 2,000-foot (600 meter) U-shaped boom with an attached woven skirt.
+Ocean Cleanup is a Netherlands-based group that's the brainchild of Dutch scientist and entrepreneur Boyan Slat.
+Dubbed 001/B or Wilson, it consists of a 2,000-foot (600 meter) U-shaped boom with an attached woven skirt.
 It acts like a floating artificial coastline.
 The boom prevents plastic from flowing over it, while the skirt stops debris from escaping underneath it.

 Late last year, the boom was struggling in places to hold on to plastic that it gathered.

-"Although we are not harvesting plastic yet, based on the current results, we are positive we are close to making it work," Slat says.
+"Although we are not harvesting plastic yet, based on the current results, we are positive we are close to making it work," Slat said at the time.

 A question of speed